ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 GPS/Compass
 -----------

 GPS is mandatory in all vehicles.
 Compass is mandatory for Copter and Rover and QuadPlane types of Plane, but not for Conventional Planes, however it is highly recommended.
+Multiple GPS and/or Compasses can be used in the system, see :ref:`common-gps-blending`, :ref:`common-compass-setup-advanced`, and :ref:`dev:ek3-affinity-lane-switching` for more information

 .. image:: ../../../images/gps-connection.jpg
   :width: 450px